How to Stop Thinking about Suicide

 3. Re-focus your attention

-The goal of these strategies is to work toward shifting our attention away from the negative thoughts of hurting ourselves onto something else.
+Other times, you may need more specific strategies.
+The goal of the following strategies is to shift our attention away from thoughts of hurting ourselves onto something else.

 A. Acknowledge, But Don’t Engage

-This strategy may sound simple, but it’s a very powerful technique that can shut down suicidal thoughts before they turn into a vicious cycle.
-It’s similar to ignoring a bully – the less we pay attention to them, the less power they have.
+This strategy may sound simple, but it’s a very powerful technique that can shut down suicidal thoughts before they spiral into a vicious cycle.
+It’s similar to ignoring a bully – the less attention we give them, the less power they have.

 1. Notice the suicidal thought

-2. Without getting upset or mad at yourself, acknowledge that you are having the thought, and then put it aside
+2. Without getting upset or mad at yourself, acknowledge that you are having the thought, and then set it aside

 3. Re-focus on what you are doing

-• It can help to visualize putting the thought in a box and moving it out of your path to go on with your day.
+• It can help to visualize putting the thought in a box and moving it out of your path so you can go on with your day.

-By doing so, we are essentially saying to ourselves, “I’m thinking about ending my life.
+By doing so, we are essentially telling ourselves, “I’m thinking about ending my life.
 These thoughts are part of depression.
 I’m not going to engage with them.
-Instead, I’m going back to what I am doing.”
+Instead, I’m going to go back to what I was doing.”

 B. Use Your Senses

-If the thoughts are too intense to get back to whatever we’re doing, using our senses can help us get back on track.
+If the thoughts are too intense to get back on track with what we were doing, using our senses can help us refocus.
 Here’s a simple technique to try:

-1. To start, close your eyes for a few moments and then open them again.
+1. To start, close your eyes for a few moments, then open them again.

 2. Imagine trying to write a scene recreating the environment you are in.